Jay Sigel: Professional career

 Sigel turned professional when he reached the age of 50.
 He joined the Senior PGA Tour in 1994 and won Rookie of the Year honors, when he earned 14 top-10 finishes and secured his first victory at the GTE West Classic.
 For the next five seasons, he finished in the top-31 on the Senior Tour money list.
 He won eight events; the last was the 2003 Bayer Advantage Celebrity Pro-Am.
 In the 2004 Champions Tour season, Sigel finished in the money in all 28 tournaments that he entered and had six top-10 finishes.
 During the 2005 campaign his best finish was 5th at the Turtle Bay Championship.
 He has career earnings of over $9 million.
 Since joining the Champions Tour in 1994, Sigel has been sponsored by Global Management Consulting and technology services company Accenture.

+Personal life and death

+Sigel was married to Betty.
+They had three daughters.
+He resided in Berwyn, Pennsylvania.

+Sigel died from pancreatic cancer in Boca Raton, Florida, on April 19, 2025, at the age of 81.